serverless/blog/posts/2017-09-18-how-to-manage-your-aws-step-functions-with-serverless.md

 <img src="https://s3-us-west-2.amazonaws.com/assets.blog.serverless.com/header+images/step-functions.jpg">

-When diving into the Function as a service (FAAS) world, a question that often pops up is:
+When diving into the Functions as a Service (FaaS) world, a question that often pops up is:

 > If serverless functions are stateless, how do I manage state?